Shares rise on U.S. housing data; Ukraine vote looms

 If Greece's leftist Syriza party wins, its leaders could reject the government's austerity policies and threaten to leave the euro zone, he said.
 If pro-separatist voters in eastern Ukraine fail to participate, it could stoke further tensions between Russia and Ukraine.

-Brent crude held above $110 a barrel as U.S. crude futures pushed higher, supported by the crises in Ukraine and Libya as well as positive economic data in the world's top two oil consumers, the United States and China.
+Brent oil was supported by the crises in Ukraine and Libya as well as positive economic data in the world's top two oil consumers, the United States and China.
+Investors kept watch on elections in Ukraine, a main gas supply route.